cloud-gov/cg-dashboard/CONTRIBUTING.md

 #### Other git standards
 - Squashing commits is allowed but discouraged, except in rare instances.
 - The team prefers rebasing over merging, though we use Github to close out pull requests.
 This means that PRs will be merged, but if you're refreshing a local branch make sure to use rebase.
-For example, if you want to update your `staging-alpha` branch to reflect the most recent changes on Github use `git pull --rebase origin staging-alpha`.
+For example, if you want to update your `staging` branch to reflect the most recent changes on Github use `git pull --rebase origin staging`.

 ### Branches
 - Open branches off main repo due to travis CI env var problem.
-For now, remember to branch off of the `staging-alpha` branch.
+For now, remember to branch off of the `master` branch.
 - Name your branch with your initials first.
 - Include a short description of the feature that's being developed after your initial.